-Zone 2, Canyon Riparian and Wildlife Corridor; Stresses: Disruption of Wildlife Corridor; Sources: Growing recreational pressure from Tucson basin Dirt Bikes, Mountain Bikes, ATVs;

-Impacts: Destruction of habitat through construction of prospecting roads; Increase in sedimentation from disturbed soils in roads.

-Zone 2, Canyon Riparian and Wildlife Corridor; Stresses: Degradation of Water Quality; Sources: Increase acreage of roads; Increased vehicular use by recreational users would increase release of VOCs and sedimentation from disturbed soils in roads; Impacts: Extirpation of aquatic dependent species such as longfin dace and lowland leopard frog would be likely.
-Insects with aquatic life stages would be reduced or extirpated with related impacts to insect feeding bats and birds.

-Zone 3, Watershed Enhancement; Stresses: Incompatible recreational use; Sources: Network of roads permitting access; Impacts: Increase in surface runoff and sedimentation; Increased habitat destruction.266
+- Zone 2, Canyon Riparian and Wildlife Corridor; Stresses: Disruption of Wildlife Corridor; Sources: Growing recreational pressure from Tucson basin Dirt Bikes, Mountain Bikes, ATVs; Impacts: Destruction of habitat through construction of prospecting roads; Increase in sedimentation from disturbed soils in roads. - Zone 2, Canyon Riparian and Wildlife Corridor; Stresses: Degradation of Water Quality; Sources: Increase acreage of roads; Increased vehicular use by recreational users would increase release of VOCs and sedimentation from disturbed soils in roads; Impacts: Extirpation of aquatic dependent species such as longfin dace and lowland leopard frog would be likely.
+Insects with aquatic life stages would be reduced or extirpated with related impacts to insect feeding bats and birds. - Zone 3, Watershed Enhancement; Stresses: Incompatible recreational use; Sources: Network of roads permitting access; Impacts: Increase in surface runoff and sedimentation; Increased habitat destruction.255

-As this review of stressors notes, the environmental impacts from off-road vehicles can be very significant, particularly in fragile desert areas like the Middle SPRV.
+As this review of stressors notes, the environmental impacts from off-road vehicles can be very significant, particularly in fragile desert areas like the Aravaipa watershed and Lower SPRV.
 Destruction of vegetation, compaction of soils and resultant erosive activity has already been mentioned.
-Some remote and isolated threatened and endangered species of plants may be threatened by off-road vehicle use.267 The consequence of increased sediment load into streams from disturbed soils is also an extremely important issue that will be addressed in detail in the section on waters and fish (Section IV, D.).
+Some remote and isolated threatened and endangered species of plants may be threatened by off-road vehicle use.
+The consequence of increased sediment load into streams from disturbed soils is also an extremely important issue that will be addressed in detail in the section on waters and fish (Section IV, D.).

 Another obvious effect of roads is mortality from collisions with vehicles.
-It is a matter that is difficult to quantify, but in an area of such biodiversity as the Middle SPRV with such a wealth of mammalian, avian and reptilian species the cumulative impact must be considered significant.
-Off-road vehicles have been implicated in declines of desert tortoise populations, of which the Middle SPRV is significant habitat for the Sonoran variety.268 Some studies in an equally rich area like Australia have found one bird killed every 13km and one mammal killed every 30 km traveled.269
+It is a matter that is difficult to quantify, but in an area of such biodiversity as the Aravaipa watershed and Lower SPRV with such a wealth of mammalian, avian and reptilian species the cumulative impact must be considered significant.
+Off-road vehicles have been implicated in declines of desert tortoise populations, of which the Lower SPRV is significant habitat for the Sonoran variety.
+Some studies in an equally rich area like Australia have found one bird killed every 13km and one mammal killed every 30 km traveled.
+Sen

 There are also other impacts from off-road vehicles that may be less noticeable to humans but are deadly to smaller vertebrates and invertebrates.
 The increased release of Volatile Organic Compounds was alluded to above.
-"Pollutants are emitted by vehicles, including oil residues and heavy metals such as lead, zinc, copper, nickel and chromium (Broadbent and Cranwell 1979)."270 Noise disturbance is also an issue.
+"Pollutants are emitted by vehicles, including oil residues and heavy metals such as lead, zinc, copper, nickel and chromium (Broadbent and Cranwell 1979)."
+Noise disturbance is also an issue.
 Fauna are more sensitive to sound than humans, and many depend on efficient hearing for survival.

 Laboratory tests were performed on three desert species, used to the silence of high dune areas.
 A sand lizard Clma scoparia and kangaroo rat Dipodomys deserti were exposed to less than 10 minutes of recorded dune buggy sounds played intermittently at lower intensity than normal.
 This induced hearing loss in both species which lasted for weeks, leading to inability to respond to the recordings of predator sounds.
 A spade-foot toad Scaphiopus couchi was made to emerge prematurely from its burrow by playing 30 minutes of taped motorcycle sounds.
-These responses to off-road vehicles could cause death in the desert (Brattstrom and Bondello 1983).271 inaccessible areas.
-The costs associated with these new circumstances would be shouldered by our counties and local municipalities....272
+These responses to off-road vehicles could cause death in the desert (Brattstrom and Bondello 1983).260